Some economists are arguing that the machine learning revolution is off to a slow start – but that we’re about to see a major acceleration.

 A few more examples from the seedsprint network:

-• Optoss provides a universal platform for active data monitoring, giving alerts about and even responding to perceive irregularities.
+• Optoss provides a universal platform for active data monitoring, giving alerts about, and even responding to perceived irregularities.

 • Gastrograph is developing taste and smell analytics for food product design and marketing.

-AI has hit a turning point, and the application seem limitless.
+AI has hit a turning point, and the applications seem limitless.
 Companies looking to obtain a technological edge should consider partnering with this generation of AI startups.